Monopoles and Landau-Ginzburg Models II: Floer Homology: Three-Manifolds with Toroidal Boundary

-we associate a complete Riemannian manifold $\CX$ with a planar end:
+is then associated with a complete Riemannian manifold $\CX$ with a planar end:

+The manifold $\hx$ is obtained from $X$ by completing only in the spatial direction, which gives a cobordism from $Y_1$ from $Y_2$.

-The end point of this part is to prove the compactness theorem (Theorem \ref{T11.1}) for the Seiberg-Witten moduli spaces on $\R_t\times \hy$ and $\CX$, which is the cornerstone in any Floer theory.
-The proof relies on three key ingredients: \begin{enumerate}[label=(K\arabic*)] \item a uniform upper bound on the analytic energy; \item finite energy solutions are trivial on $\C\times \Sigma$; in other words, they are gauge equivalent to the unique $\C$-translation invariant solution on $\C\times\Sigma$; see Theorem \ref{T2.4} below. \item finite energy solutions on $\R_s\times \Sigma$ are trivial; in other words, they are gauge equivalent to the unique $\R_s$-translation invariant solution on $\R_s\times\Sigma$; see Theorem \ref{T2.6} below.
-This result is due to Taubes and requires $g_\Sigma$ to be flat. \end{enumerate}
+\autoref{Part2} is devoted to the proof of the Compactness Theorem \ref{T11.1} for the Seiberg-Witten moduli spaces on $\R_t\times \hy$ and $\CX$, which is essential to the construction of Floer homology and cobordism maps.
+The proof in turn relies on three important properties for the perturbed Seiberg-Witten equations: \begin{enumerate}[label=(K\arabic*)] \item there is a uniform upper bound on the analytic energy; \item finite energy solutions are trivial on $\C_z\times \Sigma$; in other words, they are gauge equivalent to the unique $\C_z$-translation invariant solution on $\C_z\times\Sigma$; see Theorem \ref{T2.4} below. \item finite energy solutions on $\R_s\times \Sigma$ are trivial; in other words, they are gauge equivalent to the unique $\R_s$-translation invariant solution on $\R_s\times\Sigma$.
+This result is due to Taubes and requires $g_\Sigma$ to be flat; see Theorem \ref{T2.6} below. \end{enumerate}

-Part \ref{Part2} is organized as follows.
-In Section \ref{Sec5}, we give a brief review of the Seiberg-Witten equations and summarize results from the first paper \cite{Wang202}, which gives \ref{K2} and \ref{K3}.
+For these properties to hold, a suitable closed 2-form is needed to perturb the Seiberg-Witten equations.
+In Section \ref{Sec5}, we summarize a list of results from the first paper \cite{Wang202} and spell out the requirement for this 2-form, which will then ensure \ref{K2} and \ref{K3}.

+The rest of Part \ref{Part2} is organized as follows.
 In Section \ref{Sec2}, we define the strict cobordism category and set up the configuration spaces on $\hy$ and $\hx$ respectively.
 In Section \ref{Sec10}, we prove that the quotient configuration space in our case is still Hausdorff and remains a Hilbert manifold after Sobolev completions.

-Section \ref{Sec12} is devoted to the derivation of energy equations, which gives \ref{K1}.
-The compactness theorems are stated and proved in Section \ref{Sec11}.
+The closed 2-form $\omega$ on $Y$ is chosen such that the perturbed Seiberg-Witten equations on the cylindrical end $[0,+\infty)_s\times\Sigma$ is modeled on the equation \eqref{E0.5}, and therefore the energy equation can be derived easily.
+This is carried out in detail in Section \ref{Sec12} and gives the first property \ref{K1}.
+We remark that in order to derive the similar energy equation for the perturbed version \eqref{E0.6} in Section \ref{Sec1.6}, one must follow the computation in \cite[Section 2]{Wang204}, which will complicate the story significantly.

+Finally, the Compactness Theorem \ref{T11.1} is stated and proved in Section \ref{Sec11}.
+The analogue of Theorem \ref{T11.1} in the case of Landau-Ginzburg models is \cite[Proposition 3.5]{Wang204}, whose proof has followed the same argument and is technically easier.